Outdoor Learning and Forest School

 - Forest School offers learners the opportunity to take supported risks appropriate to the environment and to themselves.

 - Forest School is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.

-This year the Upper School Land Studies group are working hard to try to make our school garden into something special
+Each year the Upper School Land Studies group work hard to try to develop our school gardens into something extra special.

 Some of our ideas include growing fruit and veg to use in the school kitchens, growing a hedge for the boundary of the garden, building a performance space and an outdoor teaching space and growing flowers to encourage pollinators into our garden.